 - Chest tightness or pain

 - Coughing at night, seasonally or after certain exposures, such as cold air or exercise

 - Wheezing or coughing that worsens during certain pollen seasons

 A child's risk of asthma is higher if he or she has an allergic condition, such as eczema or a food allergy, or if there is a family history of asthma or allergic conditions.

-If your child seems to be having breathing problems, talk to the doctor.
-Be prepared to describe your child's signs and symptoms, including when the wheezing began, what the wheezing sounds like and when it seems to happen.
+If your child seems to have breathing problems, talk to the doctor.
+Be prepared to describe your child's signs and symptoms, including when the wheezing began, what the wheezing sounds like and when it happens.
 The details you provide will help the doctor determine what's causing your child's wheezing and whether treatment is needed.